Federal Direct Loans

 Direct Subsidized Loans are awarded to students with financial need determined by the FAFSA (Free Application For Federal Student Aid) form.

 Federal Direct Unsubsidized Loan

 For the Direct Unsubsidized Loans, the student is responsible for interest payments while in school.
 (You have the option to defer payments of interest and principal until after you graduate.)
-The interest rate for this loan is set at a fixed rate of 6.8%.
+The interest rate for this loan is set at a fixed rate of 4.66% for 2014-2015.
 Repayment begins six months after graduation, or after you cease to be enrolled at least half-time.
 Students are awarded a Direct Unsubsidized Loan if their FAFSA information determines they have no financial need.